piano35-edb/barman-docs-rewrite/docs/recovering/recovering_from_snapshot.md

 }
 ```

-For backups taken with `barman-cloud-backup` there is an analogous `barman-cloud-backup-show` command which can be used along with `barman-cloud-backup-list` to query the backup metadata in the cloud object store.
+For backups taken with `barman-cloud-backup`, there's an analogous `barman-cloud-backup-show` command which can be used along with `barman-cloud-backup-list` to query the backup metadata in the cloud object store.

 ## Cloud provider-specific metadata